-The peritoneum is a large, thin, flexible sheet of tissue that covers the organs inside your abdomen (tummy) including your bowels, stomach, liver and reproductive organs.
+The peritoneum is a large, thin, flexible sheet of tissue that covers the organs inside your abdomen (tummy).
+It forms a cover over your bowel, stomach, liver and reproductive organs.

-It may be helpful to think of the peritoneum like a type of 'cling film'.
-It has a number of jobs including protecting your organs and keeping them securely in place.
-It also produces a fluid which covers your organs making them slick and smooth.
+It may help to think of the peritoneum as similar to 'cling film'.
+It has a number of roles including protecting your organs and keeping them securely in place.
+It also produces a fluid (peritoneal fluid) which covers your organs making them slick and smooth.
 This stops them from sticking to each other and allows them to move smoothly when you’re active.

 Primary peritoneal cancer is very similar to epithelial ovarian cancer.
 Both types of cancer: